jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Greenplum/Introduction/Features.md

 ### VPC (Virtual Private Cloud)

-The Greenplum instance is deployed in a user customized VPC, and network isolation protection is performed directly at the TCP layer to ensure data security.
+The JDW instance is deployed in a user customized VPC, and network isolation protection is performed directly at the TCP layer to ensure data security.

 ### IP White List